 While Vienna is a beautiful and regal city, from above, it tends to appear quite modern and is set against a flat setting that doesn’t add a lot of texture.

-Budapest, with its large amounts of Art Deco architecture, the hills of Buda, and so many of its iconic structures conveniently situated within view of each other and the Danube (especially when observed from the top of Gellert Hill!), offers a much more striking view.
+Budapest, with its large amounts of Art Deco architecture, the hills of Buda, and so many of its iconic structures conveniently situated within view of each other and the Danube (especially when observed from the top of Gellert Hill!), offers a much more striking view–and by carefully choosing where to stay in Budapest, you can even take in the views from your hotel.

 Choose Vienna to…